Are you planning a trip to Mexico City and wondering if Mexico City is safe?

 Many people worry that Mexico City is dangerous.
 However, it’s an easy place to visit safely if you do your research and arrive prepared.

-In fact, Mexico City has a relatively low rate of crime compared to other regions in the country.
+In fact, Mexico City has a relatively low rate of crime compared to other regions in the country and is safer than Mexico as a whole.
 Even some U.S. states have significantly higher rates of crime than CDMX.

 The shady spots in Mexico City are usually contained in specific neighborhoods, making it more straightforward for tourists to stick to the safer zones.